The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Background

 \section{Background}

 A substantial portion of the literature on criminal networks has focused on identifying `key players', that is, actors that are central in the organization and management of the activities of the network and whose removal may lead to network disruption \parencite{bright2014, bright2015, bright2015_gc, calderoni2014, calderoni2015, everton2012, carley2006, toth2013, cavallaro2020}.
 Identifying key actors has several advantages.
+From the perspective of law enforcement agencies investigating criminal groups, it can help identify suitable targets for monitoring or actors whose removal may lead to the disruption of the network \parencite{sparrow1991, bright2021, morselli2010, calderoni2014}.
 From the perspective of organised crime scholars, it can help identify individuals who are positioned strategically within the network and may have high levels of human and social capital that are worth investigating further \parencite{lampe2009, bouchard2020}.
 It can also provide insights into the organisation of the whole group, i.e., whether it has a centralised, hierarchical structure, a core of closely linked individuals surrounded by a much larger number of peripheral actors, or a `flatter' structure with long communication chains \parencite{morselli2008, diviak2018, krajewski2022}.
-From the perspective of law enforcement agencies investigating criminal groups, it can help identify suitable targets for monitoring or actors whose removal may lead to the disruption of the network \parencite{sparrow1991, bright2021, morselli2010, calderoni2014}.